kknb1982/pands-project/README.md

   irisspecies = dataf.Species.unique()

-### 3.2.5 Defines a function to creates a text file with summary data about the variable
+### 3.2.5 Defines a function to create a text file with summary data about the variable
 The code now moves on to defining functions for the different analyses required.
 First is the function `printfielddata`.

   def printfielddata():